Clinical statement

 All customers, even those who order results by mail or fax, have access to test results through Nucleus.
 Some information regarding the applied technologies and detailed sequencing coverage are only available through the electronic report on our online portal.

-On the first pages, a summary of all findings, identified relevant genetic variants, sequencing performance metrics, and a list of the genes in the panel are shown.
+On the first pages, a summary of all findings, identified relevant genetic variants, sequencing performance metrics, and test information are shown.
 Variants and their classifications are clearly stated in the summary of results.
-Additionally, clinically relevant variants are presented in a variant table with more detailed information.
-The table displays the gene, variant’s genomic position, variant id, codon, predicted consequence of the change, Genbank accession number for the transcript the mutation nomenclature is based on, mutation nomenclature according to HGVS guidelines, zygosity, minor allele and the minor allele frequency in the gnomAD reference populations (n>120,000), and the classification for the variant.
-Sequencing performance metrics display the requested panel, full gene list, panel version, target region, and coverage.
+Additional detailed information is presented in a sequence alterations table which displays the gene name and associated inheritance mode and phenotype, variant’s genomic position, its predicted consequence, Genbank accession number for the transcript, variant nomenclature according to HGVS guidelines, genotype, allele count in the gnomAD reference populations, and the classification of the variant.
+Sequencing performance metrics with coverage information, test target region with gene list and panel version are also included.

 The statement